ublue-os/website/docs/images/bazzite/FAQ.md

 - [Bazzite Portal, also known as YAFTI](https://github.com/ublue-os/yafti/), acts as both a first-boot utility and general software configuration and installation tool.
 - [Just](https://github.com/casey/just) is for executing custom commands based on recipes.
 Type `just` in a host terminal to see what commands are available.
 See some example commands [here](/guide/just/).
 - [Fleek](https://getfleek.dev/) is a [Nix](https://search.nixos.org/packages) package manager wrapper and `$HOME` manager using YAML.
+- [OBS-Portable OCI Image](https://github.com/ublue-os/obs-studio-portable) is the universal installation of method of the [OBS-Portable](https://github.com/wimpysworld/obs-studio-portable) which aims to be OBS Studio with codecs and several popular plugins preinstalled.

 ## How do I switch to a different Bazzite or other Universal Blue image?